 On November 11th.
-1950, Harry Hay and a group of Los Angeles friends formed The Mattachine Society, a group to protect and improve the rights of gay men.
+1950, Harry Hay and a group of Los Angeles friends formed The Mattachine Society, a group to protect and improve the rights of gay men and lesbians.

 Hay conceived of the idea of a “homosexual” activist group in 1948 after signing a petition for Progressive Party presidential candidate Henry A. Wallace.
 Hay had planned to call this organization “Bachelors Anonymous” and wrote the organizing principles that night, a document he referred to as “The Call”.